-9.19 Configuration Sets
+11.19 Configuration Sets

 A configuration set is a group of values that contains all of the parameter settings needed to control the camera.
-There are three basic types of configuration sets: the active configuration set, the default configuration set, and user configuration sets.
+There are three basic types of configuration sets: the active set, the default factory set, and user sets.

-Active Configuration Set
+The Active Set

-The active configuration set contains the camera's current parameter settings and thus determines the camera's performance, that is, what your image currently looks like.
-When you change parameter settings using the pylon API or the pylon Viewer, you are making changes to the active configuration set.
-The active configuration set is located in the camera's volatile memory and the settings are lost if the camera is reset or if power is switched off.
-The active configuration set is usually called the "active set" for short.
+The active set contains the camera's current parameter settings and thus determines the camera's performance, that is, what your image currently looks like.
+When you change parameter settings using the pylon API or the pylon Viewer, you are making changes to the active set.
+The active set is located in the camera's volatile memory and the settings are lost if the camera is reset or if power is switched off.